4 Design Ideas We LOVE!

 Are home offices becoming obsolete?
 Technology is definitely making working from home easier than ever.
 Wi-Fi and smaller, mobile office hardware have made working from a corner in the living or bedroom simple.

 Grand desks and bookshelves are not necessary equipment anymore.
-Slim organization units and attractive accessories are taking over in modern work spaces.
+Slim organization units and attractive accessories are taking over modern workspaces.
 Creatively decorating with functionality in mind is a trend that will likely take hold and become a mainstay for those who work from home regularly.

 Home shoppers are also thinking twice about dedicating an entire room to a single activity when a room could be used for multiple purposes.
 Office and guest space double nicely in one room.
 Corralling kids’ toys into a playroom and shutting the door is a very attractive option for parents, while toy-free families enjoy hobby rooms and theater spaces.